mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 queries, no connection to the master is made.
 If only write queries are made, only the master connection is used.

+### `reuse_prepared_statements`

+Reuse identical prepared statements inside the same client connection.
+This is a boolean parameter and is disabled by default.
+This feature only applies to binary protocol prepared statements.

+When this parameter is enabled and the connection prepares an identical prepared statement multiple times, instead of preparing it on the server the existing prepared statement handle is reused.
+This also means that whenever prepared statements are closed by the client, they will be left open by readwritesplit.

+Enabling this feature will increase memory usage of a session.
+The amount of memory stored per prepared statement is proportional to the length of the prepared SQL statement and the number of parameters the statement has.

 ## Router Diagnostics

 The `router_diagnostics` output for a readwritesplit service contains the